Best books to teach children social skills (2-7yrs)

 Sometimes, children need a little bit of adult intervention to help them on their way (see Helping young children make friends).
 Picture books are a great way to raise children’s awareness of social and emotional topics.
 Snuggling up with a story is a lovely way to talk through issues with young children and introduce new ideas.

 When it comes to social skills, there are some really good books out there to help you raise your little one’s awareness of key concepts like sharing, empathy, friendship and patience.
 Here are my recommendations for the best books to teach children social skills (for children aged 2-7 yrs).

 Sharing a Shell (by Julia Donaldson)

-With families spending so much time indoors together during the pandemic, Sharing a Shell really strikes a chord!
+With families spending so much time indoors together these days, Sharing a Shell really strikes a chord!
 Because, let’s face it, we can’t always get on with each other all the time.
 And we’d all like the shell to ourselves sometimes, right?
 Visually, it’s a bright sunny book (a great antidote to winter blues!) with wiggly sea creatures to charm the youngest of readers.
 A charming exploration of friendship issues.
 (Age 2-6yrs).

 Kindness is my Superpower (by Alicia Ortego)